Skip to main content

 Florida law mandates that landlords return the security deposit within 15 days if they make no deductions.

-If deductions are necessary, you must send a written notice within 30 days.
-To avoid any challenge, experts often suggest that landlords return it within 14 days and by certified mail.
+If deductions are necessary, you must send a written proper notice within 30 days.
+To avoid problems, experts often recommend that landlords return the deposit within 14 days.
+They should use certified mail after the tenant leaves the rental unit.

 Steps for Landlords When Returning a Security Deposit